graphql-factory/graphql-factory/README.md

 ```

 ### `factory.utils`
 In order to remove the depedency on `lodash` several lodash-like functions have been implemented and are available for use in the `factory.utils` module.
-They are lodash-like because some only emulate some of the functionality that their lodash equivalents provide.
+They are lodash-like because some may only provide partial functionality of their lodash equivalents.
 The methods are briefly documented below

 * `factory.utils.isObject` ( `object` )
 * `factory.utils.isArray` ( `object` )